 What Is a Functional Organizational Structure?

-Functional Organization Structure is a hierarchical organizational structure in which people are grouped by areas of their specialization.
+Functional Organization Structure is a hierarchical organizational structure in which areas of their specialization group people.

 Each functional manager is exclusively dealing with his own product or service within the organization like in below:

-This “exclusive or Silos” is not the case when we go for matrix organization, matrix organizational structure or any covered in PMI’s PMBOK.
+This “exclusive or Silos” is not the case when we go for a matrix organization, matrix organizational structure, or any covered in PMI’s PMBOK.